greaternemo/frontend-nanodegree-arcade-game/README.md

 ```
 git clone git@github.com:greaternemo/frontend-nanodegree-arcade-game.git
 ```
 At this point you can rename the directory to whatever you want to use for the URL.
-The included .htaccess file should work with any URL.
+The included .htaccess file should work with any URL, as it sets the DirectoryIndex to load frog.html.

+To play the game, simply visit the URL you have the game hosted at.
+For example, http://yourdomain.com/frontend-nanodegree-arcade-game will suffice using the included .htaccess file.
+Alternately, you can load the game locally by opening frog.html in a browser.

 ### How To Play